Flagstaff, Arizona, USA travel guide

 Insider Tip

-3:00 PM·Drive east along Desert View Drive to the Desert View Watchtower, offering expansive views of the Colorado River and the eastern canyon.
+3:30 PM·Drive east along Desert View Drive to the Desert View Watchtower, soaking in the panoramic views and the Colorado River below.

 Why Visit